Crabs in a Bucket Meets Network Marketing

 Stand up.
 It’s never too late to start again.

-We would love your thoughts or tips on dealing with those crabs and what has ignoring or avoiding them done for your business or even, your life.
+I would love your thoughts or tips on dealing with those crabs and what ignoring or avoiding them has done for your business or (even) your life.

 Seeking more social media training to help grow your business?